-Museum London will be concluding Black History Month with a feature screening of a documentary on Jackie Shane, an influential singer who would go on to inspire the Black and LGBTQIA2S+ communities.
+Museum London concluded its Black History Month events with a feature screening of a documentary on a Black trans soul-singer who would inspired Black and LGBTQIA2S+ communities in London and beyond.

-Any Other Way: The Jackie Shane Story features the Black trans soul-singer who took the music scene in Toronto by storm in the 1960’s.
-Originally born in Nashville, Tennessee, Shane sought to escape racial segregation during what was known as the “Jim Crow South” and took her talents to Canada where she would later have top selling charts like Any Other Way, in Toronto and across Canada.
+Any Other Way: The Jackie Shane Story highlights the life of Shane, who took the music scene in Toronto by storm in the 1960’s.
+Originally born in Nashville, Shane sought to escape racial segregation during what was known as the “Jim Crow South” and took her talents to Canada where she would later have top selling charts like Any Other Way, in Toronto and across Canada.

-Shane would perform at venues across Canada and would often visit London, Ontario at the now defunct Brass Rail Tavern, which was located on 659 Dundas St. The building is now London InterCommunity Health Centre, which offers The Gender Care Program which provides gender-affirming medical and social supports.
+Shane would perform at venues across Canada and would often visit London at the former Brass Rail Tavern located at 659 Dundas St. The building is now London InterCommunity Health Centre, which offers the Gender Care Program which provides gender-affirming medical and social supports.

 TD Curator of Collections, Zahra Mcdoom shared a story about how Jackie Shane would meet Joey Hollingsworth, who would later become an iconic tap dancer.